 Look at something positive

 Suppose you’re in a meeting and you hate what’s going on.
 You either hate the people, the hypocrisy, or the company.
 Excuse yourself and go to the bathroom and as you flip on the light, say to yourself, “Thank goodness someone invented the electric light bulb!
 Thank goodness for indoor plumbing.
 Thank goodness for mirrors.
 Thank goodness for flooring.
-What would it be like to work in a place with dirt floors, outdoor plumbing, and no lights?
+What would it be like to work in a place with dirty floors, outdoor plumbing, and no lights?
 Thank goodness I live in this time in history.”

 This might seem like a stupid thing to do, given that you haven’t solved anything that was going on in that meeting.
 But putting yourself in a positive frame of mind, even for just a short time, will become a skill that you will never forget and you can use for the rest of your life.
 When you go back to the meeting, you’ll realize that although you can’t control anyone else, you have a powerful secret that will lead you to a workplace that you adore eventually.
 You will learn to recognize the difference between pleasant opportunities and ones that lead you down the same old path.